 S M Sehgal Foundation (“Sehgal Foundation”) is a public, charitable trust registered in India since 1999.
 Our mission is to strengthen community-led development initiatives to achieve positive social, economic and environmental change across rural India.

 Based in Gurugram, Haryana, S M Sehgal Foundation is working in about 1000 villages across eleven states of India.
 With support from our donors and partners in the corporate, government and social sectors, the organization advances its mission by working with rural communities to increase agricultural productivity, manage water resources, strengthen grassroots democracy and facilitate citizen participation through good rural governance and community media, putting a strong emphasis on gender equality and women’s empowerment.

 Through research and dialogue, we design and deliver rural development interventions that create opportunities, build resilience and provide solutions for India’s poorest communities to overcome their most pressing social, economic and environmental challenges.

 You can read about the founders of Sehgal Foundation in ‘Seeds for Change: The Lives and Work of Suri and Edda Sehgal by Marly Cornell (available at the Cornell Library).

-The internship program at S M Sehgal Foundation is designed to provide a good experience to students of the real challenges faced in various facets of rural development.
+The internship program at S M Sehgal Foundation is designed to provide experience to students of the real challenges faced in various facets of rural development.
 During the course of the internship, students put to use their academic learning for real-life contexts.
 Interns obtain experience in their field of study and acquire skills which are helpful in their professional life.

 An internship is offered for a specific project under the supervision of the Internship Coordinator and the guidance of one or more Project Supervisors.
 The duration of virtual internship will be two months.